dgovor/Sign-Language-Translator/README.md

 # Sign-Language-Translator

-This project is aimed at developing a Neural Network using LSTM and Dense layers to translate any Sign Language into text.
+This project is aimed at developing a Neural Network using LSTM and Dense layers to translate any sign language into text.
 It provides a user-friendly way for individuals to train their own Neural Network model and enables real-time predictions as well as grammar correction of predicted sentences.

 ### Key Features:
 * User-friendly data collection process for creating custom sign language datasets.